 Biography

 At MSU Bill received Bachelor’s degrees in Computer Engineering and Music.
-He finished his Master’s in Music from Louisiana State University and had completed credits in Music Therapy at Colorado State University.
-He achieved his Doctor of Arts degree in Piano Performance from the University of Northern Colorado.
+He finished his Master’s in Music from Louisiana State University and had completed credits towards a Master’s in Neurologic Music Therapy at Colorado State University.
+He achieved his Doctor of Arts degree in Piano Performance with a secondary emphasis in Collaborative Piano from the University of Northern Colorado.

 DISSERTATION RESEARCH

 His dissertation exposes recently published editions of Haitian music from the SRDMH Archive in Montreal that date back to the first Haitian composers around the 1890s.
-His study analyzes recently published compositions of the Haitian Méringue that use unique rhythmic notations to provide his own theories about their operation.
-There are two main findings.
+His study analyzes recently published compositions of the Haitian Méringue.
+His two main contributions include performance practice of the Haitian quintolet rhythm, which have had no writings since those from its inventors, and proof of how this rhythm preserves cross-rhythms to keep duple and triple rhythms independent.

-(These use a transcription of the fundamental tresillo rhythm of Afro-centric language delivery and folk meters worldwide.
+(The Haitian quintolet and Puerto Rican elastic tresillo rhythms represent transcriptions of the fundamental tresillo rhythm (long-long-short), which naturally occurs in all cultures, with the first two notes equally divided.
 Traditional transcriptions of the tresillo-based five-beat syncopated rhythm use the cinquillo rhythm 8th-16th-8th-16th-8th with a common transcription of the tresillo rhythm with a 3:3:2 ratio, which synchronizes with the duple meter.
 The cinquillo rhythm was used in the country’s first major composer, Louis Moreau Gottschalk, from New Orleans.
 The tie to this study is that the emigration of Haitian refugees after their independence to New Orleans around 1815 doubled the population to influence the hybridization/creolization to develop the jazz musical style.)

-The second is a quantitative system to categorize syncopated rhythms, like the swing rhythm and the tresillo-based five-beat syncopated rhythm, by comparing the ratio of the first two notes.
-This then helps to categorize the three rhythms of the Haitian quintolet, the Puerto Rican elastic tresillo type B rhythm, and the commonly used cinquillo rhythm as different transcriptions of the tresillo based five-beat syncopated rhythm with different “syncopation ratios” based on the difference in value between primary and secondary divisions.
-Equal values allow more room for the secondary divisions to fluctuate, especially in slower tempos; shorter values (usually 16th notes) are easier to execute.
+The study also creates a system to categorize syncopated rhythms to categorize syncopated rhythms, such as different transcriptions of the swing rhythm and the tresillo-based five-beat syncopated rhythm, by comparing the ratio of the first two notes.
+Equal values allow more room for the secondary divisions to fluctuate, especially in slower tempos as shown in the analyzed Haitian méringue; shorter values (usually 16th notes) are easier to execute.